TioSisai/audioset-extractor/README.md

 ## Usage

 1.  **Download Archive Files**
-    Download the Audioset archive files from the [PANNs provided archival URL](https://github.com/qiuqiangkong/audioset_tagging_cnn#1-download-dataset) and place its inner `zip_audios/` folder into the project root directory.
+    Download the Audioset archive files from the [PANNs provided archival URL (Their Baidu Cloud disk link)](https://github.com/qiuqiangkong/audioset_tagging_cnn#1-download-dataset) and place its inner `zip_audios/` folder into the project root directory.

 2.  **Run the Extraction Script**
     Open a terminal, use `scripts/extract.py`, and specify the datasets to extract via command-line arguments.